steveknipmeyer/ModelRelief/ProjectNotes/Procedures.md

             The model name must end with ".obj".
         Generate a new Mesh.

+    Add the new model to SeedContent.json.

     Set UpdateSeedData and restart ModelRelief.
         The DepthBuffer, Mesh, Model3d and NornalMap files will be added to ModelRelief/Test/Data/Users.
         N.B.
-The new model will have the largest Id because it is the newest model.
+In the expoerted JSON, the new model will have the largest Id because it is the newest model.

-    Add the new model to SeedContent.json.

     Set UpdateSeedData and restart ModelRelief.
         The seed JSON files will be exported to ModelRelief/Test/Data/Users and Solver/Test.
         N.B.
 The entity Ids are now correct in the exported Cameras.json and MeshTransforms.json files.